Image A Sound A Extras B

 "Inside the Walls: The Making of 'Kingdom Hospital'" (15 mins.) opens with the not-brilliant Baxley bite: "How do you explain 'Kingdom Hospital'?
 It's like explaining Stephen King!"
 Don't tempt me to try.
 Inside, various cast members offer their brief analyses of what they think the show is ("A dark comedy!" "'E.R.' on hash!") and King tells a story of filming "The Shining" miniseries in Boulder when he wandered into a video store (likely Video Station, the only video store worth a shit in Colorado), rented Von Trier's original, and immediately saw something he wanted to dumb-ify for American audiences.
 Super-duper.
 More, King mentions how he recruited National Book Award-nominee Dooling to sully his good name on this project, and the whole deal unspools like your typical B-roll-flavoured tongue bath.
 "Patients and Doctors: The Cast of 'Kingdom Hospital'" (15 mins.) is more of the same: poor Andrew McCarthy goes on for a bit about how wild and crazy everybody is--and King offers that he has no favourite character because, as the father, he can't play favourites amongst his children.

 In "Designing 'Kingdom Hospital': A Tour" (7 mins.), producer Thomas Brodek recalls the construction of the sets in Burnaby, BC (home of Joe Sakic and maybe the most unfriendly grocer I've ever met) and people who won't cross against the light no matter if it's 3AM at a deserted intersection.
 As for the rest of the piece, turns out that not one facet of shopping for surgical gowns interests me.
 (David Cronenberg pretty much closed the topic in my mind upon outfitting his Mantle Brothers in bright red.)
 "The Magic of Antubis" (8 mins.) rounds out the festivities with a super-ridiculous bit on Puff the Magic Echidna toplined by the increasingly stupid-seeming Baxley, offering here that as a completely digital creature, Antubis is like Gollum.
 I guess that means he's also like Jar-Jar Binks and that airplane Clint Eastwood flew in Firefox.
-Digital Effects Supervisor Craig Van Dem Biggelaar gives the usual two-step on storyboarding, modeling, mapping, and animating; he also tells us that, technically, Antibus is not an anteater, but an anteater crossed with a monster.
+Digital Effects Supervisor Craig Van Dem Biggelaar gives the usual two-step on storyboarding, modelling, mapping, and animating; he also tells us that, technically, Antibus is not an anteater, but an anteater crossed with a monster.
 Trailers for "Kingdom Hospital", "Seinfeld", Anacondas: Hunt for the Blood Orchid, Asylum of the Damned, and Boa Vs. Python finish off the video-based supplements; King's self-penned primer to the series fills up a leaflet inside one of the keepcases.
-Originally published: February 2, 2005.